Middlesex Town Meeting 2026

 • WILL THERE BE FREE TOWN MEETING CHILDCARE?

 Middlesex never wants the cost of child care to be a barrier to participating in Town Meeting.
-If you have kids under age 5 and you need a childcare stipend, please contact Amy Rose, Middlesex Community Fund, 802-249-8473, [email protected] .
+If you have kids under age 5 and you need a childcare stipend, please contact Brigid Browning, Middlesex Community Fund, 802-249-5198, [email protected] .

 • CAN I WATCH TOWN MEETING FROM AFAR?

-If you can’t make it to Middlesex’s Town Meeting in person this year, ORCA Media typically streams the meeting so you can watch and listen online.
-Visit the Orca Media website and look for Middlesex Town Meeting at https://www.orcamedia.net/series/live-stream-events .
+Yes.
+If you can’t make it to Middlesex’s Town Meeting in person this year, ORCA Media will livestream the meeting so you can watch and listen online.
+Find the Middlesex Town Meeting at https://www.orcamedia.net/show/middlesex-town-meeting-2026-live .

 Please note that due to statutory restrictions, this is not an interactive link (no ability to speak or vote).

 Historical note: Middlesex residents may recall that for many years (2008-2020) the Middlesex Solutions Committee facilitated remote town meeting participation (including speaking and voting) for those who could not attend due to health/mobility issues or public service.
-However, the Vermont Secretary of State’s Office is currently disallowing this practice until new security regulations are defined regarding identification of remote voters.
+However, towns have been advised by the Vermont Secretary of State’s Office and Vermont League of Cities and Towns to pause this practice until statutes are updated.
 We’ll bring back the remote town meeting participation option as soon as we can!

 • HOW CAN I GET INFORMED AHEAD OF TIME?

 Great background reading!
 Check out the Middlesex Annual Report for comprehensive reports from committees, a budget breakdown, and lots of details on the issues we’ll be discussing at Town Meeting.
-The town report is mailed to every Middlesex household, or you can find it on the town website.
+The town report is mailed to every Middlesex household, or you can read it now on the Middlesex Town website.

 • WOW, THANKS!
 ANY OTHER GREAT TIPS?